alexnjh/epsilon/short_job_scheduler/README.md

 <br>

 <a name="deploy"/></a>
-### :grey_exclamation: Deployment of the autoscaler service
+### :grey_exclamation: Deployment of the short job microservice

-Before deploying the coordinator.yaml file, please configure the environment variables to the correct values used by the queue microservice.
+Before deploying the scheduler.yaml file, please configure the environment variables to the correct values used by the queue microservice.

       env:
-      - name: PC_METRIC_URL
-        value: "pod-coordinator.custom-scheduler.svc.cluster.local:8080/metrics"
       - name: MQ_HOST
         value: "sched-rabbitmq-0.sched-rabbitmq.custom-scheduler.svc.cluster.local"
-      - name: MQ_MANAGE_PORT
+      - name: MQ_PORT
-        value: "15672"
+        value: "5672"
       - name: MQ_USER
         value: "guest"
       - name: MQ_PASS
         value: "guest"
-      - name: INTERVAL
+      - name: RECEIVE_QUEUE
-        value: "300"
+        value: "epsilon.shortjob"
-      - name: DEFAULT_QUEUE
+      - name: RETRY_QUEUE
-        value: "epsilon.distributed"
+        value: "epsilon.backoff"
-      - name: POD_NAMESPACE
+      - name: HOSTNAME
+        valueFrom:
+          fieldRef:
+            fieldPath: metadata.name

 <br>
-The **DEFAULT_QUEUE** is the queue used by the general-purpose scheduler.
-In Epsilon, atleast one scheduler service need to act as the default scheduler.
+RECEIVE_QUEUE indicates the queue the scheduler is going to be listening to for new pods send by the coordinator service.
 <br>
-The **PC_METRIC_URL** is the hostname of the coodinator service (This can be ignored if the QueueTheory plugin is not enabled)
+RETRY_QUEUE indicates the queue the scheduler is going to send failed pods to.

 ---